-Panther City Lacrosse Club (PCLC) begins its first season in the National Lacrosse League in December 2021 with home games played at Dickies Arena.
-The club's Fort Worth debut will occur on Friday, December 10, against the Vancouver Warriors.
+Panther City Lacrosse Club (PCLC) begins its second season in the National Lacrosse League in December 2022 with home games played at Dickies Arena.
+The club's season start in Fort Worth on Friday, December 9, against the Las Vegas Desert Dogs.

 Get Your Tickets

 To purchase individual tickets, group tickets and season passes, navigate to the “Tickets” tab on the PCLC website.
 Season ticket holders will secure tickets to all the games, plus a host of other perks, including discounted tickets to Dallas Wings games (the teams share an ownership group).